alibaba/rax/packages/stylesheet-loader/README.md

 ### Options

-#### `ignoreNestedError`
+#### `transformDescendantCombinator`

-Default does not support nested, but you can also choose to avoid this constraint when set `ignoreNestedError` to true.
+Default does not support nested, but you can also choose to avoid this constraint when set `transformDescendantCombinator` to true.